manateeit/rools/package-tools/npm-package/README.md

 ## Handling Conflicts

-The extraction process will not overwrite existing files by default.
-If you've made local modifications to the configuration files, they will be preserved.
+The extraction process will overwrite existing files.
+If you've made local modifications to the configuration files, they will be lost when the package is installed or updated.

-If you want to force an update of all configuration files, you can delete the existing files before updating the package.
+If you want to preserve your local modifications, you should:
+1. Back up your modified files before updating the package
+2. Reapply your modifications after the update
+3. Consider creating a custom fork of this package with your modifications

 ## License